muratturan19/Smart_Price/README.md

 records are saved.

 From the interface you can upload Excel/PDF price lists and search the resulting master dataset.
-The merged data is written to `master_dataset.xlsx` in the directory from which you launch the app.
+When you save the merged data it writes both `Master data base/master_dataset.xlsx` and `Master data base/master.db` relative to the directory from which you launch the app.

 ### Logging